haydenshimada/Lexical-for-VC/README.md

 ### 🔧 Prerequisites

 -   [Python 3.9](https://www.python.org/downloads/) (you can also try other versions).
--   [Hydra](hydra.cc) to read config files
+-   [Hydra](https://www.hydra.cc) to read config files
--   A data file containing information about the Deterministic finite automata (DFA) used in the lexical analyzer, the format of the file is defined in [🗄️ Data File](#️-data-file).
+-   A `.dat` file containing information about the Deterministic finite automata (DFA) used in the lexical analyzer, the format of the file is defined in [💾 Data File](#💾-data-files).
--   A source code file written in VC language.
+-   A source code file written in VC language (`.vc` file).

 ### 💾 Data Files